RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 - cert - The contents of the *_cert.pem file

+Please restart all clients connected to the database to make them working with the new SSL certificate.

 When you upgrade RS, the upgrade process copies the certificates on the first upgraded node to all of the nodes in the cluster.

 ## TLS protocol and ciphers